mattpe/wbma/docs/w5-player.md

     - Very similar to Home
        - You can use List and ListItem as example and make new components.
        - Or you can send props to List and depending the value of the prop show edit and delete buttons (if statement)
-       - In both cases make new function useMyMedia() to ApiHooks.
-It's very similar to 'useLoadMedia'.
-The difference is that it should return only the logged in users own files.
+       - In both cases modify loadMedia() in ApiHooks.
+Add boolean variable to change wether to load all files all user's own files.
 1. Add 'view', 'modify' and 'delete' buttons next to each file uploaded by the user
     - onPress example for delete: